codingforeternity/datascience/Multiple-Comparisons.md

 ing prespecifying the tests that will be performed in an officially sanctioned analysis."
 * Type S error = sign error
 * Type M error = magnitude error
+* "While still allowing for heterogeneity across sites, the multilevel model also recognizes that because all the sites are measuring the same phenomenon it does not make sense to completely ignore what has been found in the other sites.
+Therefore each site-specific estimate gets “shrunk” or pulled toward the overall estimate (or, in a more general setting, toward a group-level regression fit).
+The greater the uncertainty in a site, the more it will get pulled toward the overall estimate."

 [Bayesian Statistics Then and Now, Gelman](http://www.stat.columbia.edu/~gelman/research/published/gelman_discussion_of_efron.pdf) (10/26/16)
 * not a fan of false discovery rate, but acknowledges it works better in social sciences (with more normal distributions--everything related to everything else at some level) than genetics where some genes really do have 0 effect while others have large effects (classical hypothesis-testing model is plausible)